laith-dev/encryption-decryption/README.md

 > java Main -mode enc -in road_to_treasure.txt -out protected.txt -key 5 -alg unicode

-This command must get data from the file road_to_treasure.txt, encrypt the data with the key 5, create a file called protected.txt and write the resulted text to it.
+This command must get data from the file road_to_treasure.txt (already exists), encrypt the data with the key 5, create a file called protected.txt and write the cipher text to it.

 Input #2: